-TIP: Reaching Playa Santa Lucia from Camaguey is a bit of a hassle.
+TIP: Reaching this beach from Camaguey is a bit of a hassle.
 There is only one public bus per week, and there are private buses leaving from the airport.
 There’s supposed to be a train from Camaguey to Nuevitas, after which you’ll have to take a taxi, but when I visited trains were not an option.
-Given the circumstances, the best way to get to Playa Santa Lucia from Camaguey is by private transfer.
+Given the circumstances, the best way to get there from Camaguey is by private transfer.
 You can book it here.

 Playa Los Cocos